 The weight, or resistance, used in every exercise has been significantly increased, making the exercises more difficult and therefore, I hope, more effective.
-The largest single increase has been to the resistance setting for the abdominal toning machine, which has been doubled, to 20 kg.
+The most significant single increase has been to the resistance setting for the abdominal toning machine, which has been doubled, to 20 kg.

 For the first time ever, today, I was able to get out of my wheelchair to use one of the machines (known as a hand bike) which until now has had to be adjusted so that I can use it while staying in my wheelchair, for safety reasons.
 Read More

-I am amazed how quickly the time has passed.
+I am amazed by how quickly time has passed.
 Today, I have accepted an invitation to renew my gym membership for another year.
-I look forward to learning what progress I will continue to make towards even grater good health, mobility and fitness.
+I look forward to learning what progress I will continue to make towards greater good health, mobility, and fitness.